 Even though the TSB method and the experiments focused on goal reaching, and the context state was the goal position, the developed framework is far more general.
-Not only can the context state be a textual or visual description of the goal.
-The framework remains applicable as long as the global bias policy relies solely on information available at the initial time step of an episode.
+Trivially, the context could be a textual or visual description of the goal, but the framework can be directly applied as long as the global bias policy is conditioned only on information available at the first time step of an episode.
 This generality opens the possibility of making any base controller adaptable during the learning process and, hence, improves the integration of prior knowledge into RL.